 Residence Halls: Residence halls house all class years of students.
 All residence hall rooms are furnished with a twin bed, desk, chair, chest of drawers for each student.
 Each room also has a bookshelf for students to use.
 Two wardrobes are built into each bedroom.
 On average, double room dimensions are approximately 11 1/2' x 17'.
-All rooms have carpeting, air conditioning, and a telephone with phonemail system.
+All rooms have carpeting, air conditioning, and cable outlets.
 Windows in the buildings have either built-in Venetian blinds or window shades.

 Buildings: Naugle - all first year students; Witmer - all first year students; South Complex: Bittner - transfer & first year students, Mountain View - upperclass male and female floors, Sollenberger - upperclass male and female floors.
 North Complex: Hess - upperclass male & female floors, Grantham - upperclass male & female floors, Miller - upperclass male and female floors;